ChrisBeaker/uyuni-cert-creator/README.md

 # uyuni-cert-creator
-This script is intended to create new server certificates for the uyuni-server and uyuni-db based on SUMA 4.3.x CA certificate
+This script is intended to create new server certificates for the uyuni-server and uyuni-db based on SUMA 4.3.x CA certificate.

+Current State: WORK IN PROGRESS needs some addition test

 Usage:
 On the SUSE Manager Server 4.3 run: